 David Louis Edelman’s introduction to a reprint of Titus Alone is available on line and is a most useful—I am tempted to say "necessary"—comment on that segment of the Titus works, and to some extent on the entire corpus; he has seperate pages actually reviewing Titus Groan and Gormenghast and Titus Alone.)

-Other excellent extended Peake pages can be found at The Scriptorium’s Peake page [for now, archived; possibly to be restored at The Shipwreck Library] and A Reverie of Bone (a Peake appreciation by Langdon Jones, who edited some of his work); and there is sound, if brief, Peake material at this Peake page, and at this PBS site an affecting biography of Peake.
+Other excellent extended Peake pages can be found at The Scriptorium’s Peake page [for now, archived; possibly to be restored at The Shipwreck Library] and A Reverie of Bone (a Peake appreciation by Langdon Jones, who edited some of his work); and there is sound, if brief, Peake material at this unlikely Peake page [archived copy], and at this PBS site an affecting biography of Peake.

 If you want some small idea of the tremendous accomplishments of Peake the illustrator, look in at the Peake entry of the Giornale Nuovo blog—even the few samples there well convey Peake’s wondrous excellence [because that page is now an archive, you will need to click the image descriptions individually to see the actual images; sorry].
 Or look in at this entry at The Valve blog [another archive].
 And one more sampling not to be missed is Mervyn Peake in Lilliput at the feuilleton blog.